History of Northern Ireland: Second World War

+Belfast

 Belfast was a representative British city that has been well studied by historians.
 It was a key industrial city producing ships, tanks, aircraft, engineering works, arms, uniforms, parachutes and a host of other industrial goods.
 The unemployment that had been so persistent in the 1930s disappeared, and labour shortages appeared.
 There was a major munitions strike in 1944.
 As a key industrial city, Belfast became a target for German bombing missions, but it was thinly defended; there were only 24 anti-aircraft guns in the city.
 The Northern Ireland government under Richard Dawson Bates (Minister for Home Affairs) had prepared too late, assuming that Belfast was far enough away to be safe.
 When Germany conquered France in Spring 1940 it gained closer airfields.
 The city's fire brigade was inadequate, there were no public air raid shelters as the Northern Ireland government was reluctant to spend money on them, and there were no searchlights in the city, which made shooting down enemy bombers all the more difficult.
 After the Blitz in London during the autumn of 1940, the government began to build air raid shelters.
 In early 1941, the Luftwaffe flew reconnaissance missions that identified the docks and industrial areas to be targeted.
 Working class areas in the north and east of the city were particularly hard hit, as over 1,000 people were killed and hundreds were seriously injured.
 Many people left the city in fear of future attacks.
 The bombing revealed terrible slum conditions in the city.
 In May 1941, in the final raid of the war on Belfast, Luftwaffe bombs inflicted extensive damage to the docks and the Harland and Wolff shipyard, closing it for six months.
 The Belfast blitz saw half of the city's houses destroyed.
 About £20 million worth of damage was caused.
 The Northern Ireland government was criticised heavily for its lack of preparation, and Northern Ireland's Prime Minister J. M. Andrews resigned.

+Derry

+With the outbreak of the Second World War and the start of the Battle of the Atlantic, the Admiralty decided to develop a large new naval base in Northern Ireland to serve as a base for convoy escorts, providing repair and refuelling facilities.
+Derry was selected as a prime location due to Londonderry Port being the UK's most westerly port, providing the fastest access into the Atlantic.
+The naval base, named HMS Ferret, was a shore establishment.
+It was given a ship's name as a stone frigate.
+After the end of the war, large numbers of captured German U-boats were surrendered to British forces on the Scottish and Irish coasts and were brought to Lisahally.